latifabu/my_deployment_project/cicd/README.md

 -  Wehook is not necessary to trigger a job
 ### Install Concourse CI on Ubuntu 22.04 using Docker and docker compose

-1)
+- Setup: remember concourse runs on port 8080 so when creating ec2 instance add port 8080 to your outbound rules 1)
 ```
 # Standard server update to configure the server